metasnf

 is the unique identifier

-(UID) for all subjects in the data.
+(UID) for all observations in the data.

 Here’s the household income data: